yuriy-pikh/terraform_aws_ec2_alb_s3_cloudfront_modules/README.md

 7.  **Upload Website Content:**

-    To upload your website content (e.g., `index.html`) to the S3 bucket created for this environment go to data_for_s3 and relevent dir env name.
-Use the following command:
+    Navigate into the directory corresponding to your target environment.
+For example, if you want to upload to the integration environment, use:

     ```bash
-    aws s3 cp index.html s3://<your_frontend_bucket_name>/index.html
+    cd data_for_s3/integration
     ```

     Replace `<your_frontend_bucket_name>` with the actual name of the S3 bucket created by the `aws_frontend` module for this **specific environment** (e.g., `app.integration.yuriypikh.site-web`).
 You can find the bucket name in the Terraform state file or in the AWS S3 console after the deployment is complete.

+    ```bash
+    aws s3 cp index.html s3://<your_frontend_bucket_name>/index.html
+    ```

 8.  **Test Your Endpoints:**